Serbian White Eagles FC: League powerhouse and championship (2007–2008)

 Some changes were made prior to the 2007 season with starting goalkeeper Dušan Belić promoted to player-coach while Dragan Bakoč (vice-president of the club in 2006) was made president.
-Serbian writer Prvoslav Vujčić wrote for the club's website (in 2006 and 2007).
-Continuing Serbian traditions, the club chose to have a slava, eventually deciding on November 8 and Demetrius of Thessaloniki as patron saint.
+Serbian writer Prvoslav Vujčić wrote the lyrics for the club's anthem in 2007.
 Belić was player-coach for a few months until he took up a scouting position in Slovenia.
 Belić was replaced in net by CSL veteran Arthur Zaslavski and by former Canadian under-17 international George Radan.
 Radan came out of an 11-year-long retirement to help the Eagles with their keeper problems.
 Zaslavski and Radan rotated minutes but Radan got the notch when the playoffs started nearing.
 Then-assistant coach Siniša Ninković (another 2006 alumnus) took up the head-coaching position but was replaced prior to the playoffs by Toronto Falcons coach Branko Pavlović.
 Notable acquisitions were Uroš Stamatović, Osni Neto, Ricardo Munguía Pérez, Zoran Kokot and Milan Kojić which proved to be key additions.